reactgraphqlacademy/fb-messenger/README.md

 4. Move as much state as you can from `App` to `Messenger`.

-5. Break down the `<Messenger>` component inside `Messenger/index.js` into smaller components.
+5. Break down the `<Messenger>` component inside `Messenger/index.js` into smaller components for `<div className="threads">` and `<div className="chat">`.
 Suggestion, Create a `Threads.js` file and a folder `Chat` with an `index.js` inside the `Messenger` folder.
 Move as much state as you can from `Messenger` to `Messenger/Threads.js` and `Messenger/Chat/index.js`

-6. Question: Is it possible to move `toggleModal` from App/index.js down the tree?
+6. If you look at the React Dev Tools you'll see that the entire app is rerendered everytime we toggle the modal.
+Is it possible to rerender fewer components in the tree when we toggle the modal?
+If so, implement a solution.

+7. Everytime we call the `selectUser` function we call two useState "setter" functions: 1) `setSelectedUser` and 2) `setMessages`.
+Questions: A) Does it trigger two rerenders of the `<Messenger>` component?
+B) Should we refactor both functions and use only 1 `useState` in `<Messenger>`?
 Why?

-7. Create a Link component for the a tags in the footer.
+8. Create a Link component for the a tags in the footer.
 Who are the children of the Link component?
 Link should receive a prop called `to` that becomes the href of the <a href={to} ...

 ## 🏋️‍♀️ Bonus exercise